PauHPMCBR/LolDamageCalculator/README.md

 ### Simulation
 Inside the package "simulationManager", there's also another package called "simulation", where items, abilities and champions are declared/defined.

-These 3 classes: "Ability", "Champion", "Item" define the structure of an ability, champion or item.
-To create any of those, an instance of these classes is required.
+These 4 classes: "Ability", "Champion", "Item", and "Rune" define the structure of an ability, champion or item.
+To create any of those, a new class that implements any of these classes is required.

 All of them share the fact that they have stats that have to be filled.
-On top of that, the classes "Ability" and "Item" have functions that can be overriten to implement the effects every unique ability/item does.
-They also have an "extraVariable", which is used when an ability/item needs to store some values for a specific purpose (like Black Cleaver stacks, Shadowflame current magic penetration...).
+On top of that, the classes "Ability", "Item" and "Rune" have functions that can be overriten to implement the effects every unique ability/item does.

-The classes "ComponentItems", "LegendaryItems", "MythicItems", "OtherItems" and "Items" all have a list of implemented items and a function that initializes them.
-Boots are implemented in "Items".
-The "OtherItems" class has unique/exclusive effects that are easier to program as an item (like Kai'sa on-hit passive and E cooldown reduction).
-Runes are implemented as if they were items.
+Some classes can have additional variables, used to store some values for a specific purpose (like Black Cleaver stacks, Shadowflame current magic penetration...).

+Almost all items are implemented inside the "items" folder, same for runes (although not the ones that don't intervene in combat, like triumph or approeach velocity).

 "CurrentState" keeps track of some variables for the simulation, like the current time, and things that are not easily programmable on their own (for example, pointers to items that behave different than the rest like Riftmaker, Black Cleaver and Luden's.
 See "Damage" class to see how they are implemented).
 "CurrentState" also initialises variables inside the "simulation" package.

 "Inventory" will make sure the items inside the class are legal to have in the game.
 It checks for discrepancies and it has a list of exclusive effects (lifeline, spellblade, crit modifier...)

+Same for "RunePage", it will create an "organized" list of runes, setting keystone, both primary and secondary paths, shards...

 "Damage" is the class responsible for applying damage to the enemy.
 It checks for modifiers, calculates the final damage taken armor and MR into account...

-And finally, "AbilityType" and "DamageType" are just enums.
+And finally, "AbilityType", "DamageType" and "RunePath" are just enums.

 ## How to create new Champions
 (to do)